 The Artificial Intelligence (AI) sector has experienced unprecedented growth in recent years, epitomized by the launch of OpenAI's ChatGPT in late 2022 (Bick et al., 2024).
-This breakthrough has sparked a proliferation of generative AI offerings from copilots that draft, debug and optimize computer code to AI-powered virtual companions offering emotional support and conversation.
-The surging demand for GPU chips, crucial for training and operating new AI foundation models such as OpenAI's GPT-4, Google's Gemini, and Anthropic's Claude, has propelled Nvidia to become one of the three most valuable companies in the world in 2024.
+This breakthrough has sparked a proliferation of generative AI offerings, ranging from co-pilots that draft, debug and optimize computer code to AI-powered virtual companions that offer emotional support and conversation.
+The surging demand for GPU chips, crucial for training and operating new AI foundation models such as OpenAI's GPT series, Google's Gemini, and Anthropic's Claude, has propelled Nvidia to become one of the three most valuable companies in the world in 2024.

 Competition authorities have been paying attention.
 In part this reflects the substantial involvement of the big-tech companies (particularly, Google and Microsoft) in the AI sector.
-In June 2024, the Justice Department and the Federal Trade Commission agreed to divide responsibility for investigating three major players in the artificial intelligence industry: Microsoft, Nvidia and OpenAI.4 At the same time, the European Commission has been investigating various acquisitions and investments between the
+The United States' Justice Department and Federal Trade Commission,

-1 This paper is based on the keynote talk Julian Wright gave at CRESSE 2024 titled "Artificial intelligence, data and competition policy".
-We have benefited from comments from participants of CRESSE 2024, as well as separate comments from Alexandre de Cornière, Simon Loertscher, Tat-How Teh, Frank Verboven, and David Yoffie.
+&lt;sup>1 This paper is based on the keynote talk Julian Wright gave at CRESSE 2024 titled "Artificial intelligence, data and competition policy".
+We have benefited from comments from participants of CRESSE 2024, as well as separate comments from Alexandre de Cornière, Simon Loertscher, Tat-How Teh, Frank Verboven, David Yoffie, and two anonymous referees.

-2 Boston University Questrom School of Business; ahagiu@bu.edu.
+&lt;sup>2 Boston University Questrom School of Business; ahagiu@bu.edu.

-3 National University of Singapore; jwright@nus.edu.sg.
+&lt;sup>3 National University of Singapore; jwright@nus.edu.sg.